amanaation/detect_program_type/README.md

 7. Predicting the file type of our test files.
 It contains 3 file types "ipynb", "py", and "java" file.
 8. Checking the results of our prediction.

+# Best Part:

+**The best part about this project is that the more the sample program types ypu will provide the more accurately it will be able to detect the file type.
+Also currently the sample files do not include .net program, ruby or other programs.
+Buit if you provide sample files for those languages also, it will be able to predict the file types for those languages.
+It's pretty dynamic.**